Trump administration loses bid to dismiss monument lawsuits

 Chutkan didn't decide the key question at the core of the lawsuits: Does the Antiquities Act give presidents the power to create monuments as well as reduce them?

 The government has already created new management plans for the downsized monuments.
-Trump downsized Bears Ears by 85% and Grand Staircase by nearly half.
+President Donald Trump downsized Bears Ears by 85% and Grand Staircase by nearly half.

 The lawsuits were filed by environmental organizations, tribal coalitions, an outdoor recreation company and a paleontology organization.